Skip to content

 Scrum Team

-• Self-organizing, cross-functional.
+• Self-organising, cross-functional.

 • Recommended team size - seven plus or minus two.